 The name sounded strict and formal.
 The website photos looked fancy and reserved.
 But, it was the hotel's history that captured my attention.
 I wanted to see how a property, which had been a children's home, could become a luxury B&B.

 In recent years, The Dominion has been a venue for weddings.
 In 2018, one of the brick federal-style buildings was renovated, to hold 6 guest rooms.

 The main house looked very quiet and grand, when we arrived on a Sunday afternoon.
 If we'd come the night before, we might have taken in a different scene, with wedding guests on the veranda.

 The Masonic Children's Home

 I found this internet photo of the main house, when it was vacant between 1978 and 2000.
-The Children's Home was built in 1923, by the the Mason's, to house orphans and children whose parents could no longer care of them.
+The Children's Home was built in 1923, by the Mason's, to house orphans and children, whose parents could no longer care of them.